 For one thing, make sure that the pay they offer is fair.
 Unfortunately, many brands take advantage of the booming creator economy to exploit influencers.

 To make sure that brands treat you equitably, you can check in with other influencers – either in your network or using dedicated platforms.
 One of them is F*** you pay me, which aims to be a Glassdoor-like resource for influencers to share information on brands.

 You should also be looking out for red flags – especially if you receive an offer out of the blue from a brand that you didn’t reach out to personally.

 Many influencers get messages from scam brands.
-If a pitch:
+Watch out if a pitch:

-- doesn’t address you personally, or uses your account name or instagram handle
+- doesn’t address you personally, or uses your account name or handle

 - requires you to pay for “ambassador kits”, shipping, or anything of the sort

 These are some of the major signs of a scam.